U.S. senators introduce bill to rein-in proxy advisers

 The Corporate Governance Fairness Act bill would require the U.S. Securities and Exchange Commission to regulate proxy advisers directly under the Investment Advisers Act.
 This would make the firms subject to periodic SEC examinations, which would include a serious review of the firms’ conflicts of interest policies.

-The SEC and Glass Lewis did not immediately respond to requests for comment.
+The SEC, Glass Lewis and ISS did not immediately respond to requests for comment.

-A spokesman for ISS said the company continues to believe additional federal legislation is not necessary.

-“If this bill were to pass ...
-ISS will do what we always have done: we will comply in full with the law and with the highest standards of the proxy advisory industry,” he said in an email statement.

 The bill is sponsored by Democratic Senators Jack Reed, Doug Jones and Heidi Heitkamp, and Republican Senators David Perdue, Thom Tillis and John Kennedy and has been endorsed by the Consumer Federation of America, the New York Stock Exchange and the Society for Corporate Governance.